California Forklift Accident Lawyers

 - Once a written contract is breached, the plaintiff has four years from the date of the accident to file a lawsuit for damages.

 Remember, after the statute of limitations runs out, the plaintiff no longer has any legal grounds for a lawsuit.
-To learn more about the deadlines, visit one of our offices near you and consult an experienced California forklift accident lawyer.
+To learn more about the deadlines, speak with a skilled California forklift accident lawyer.

 California Forklift Accident Statistics

 Forklift accidents are, unfortunately, pretty common occurrences in the country.
-In 2021-2022, there were 73 work-related deaths caused by forklifts.
+In 2023, there were 67 work-related deaths caused by forklifts, according to the National Safety Council.
 On the other hand, the number of non-fatal forklift-related injuries reached 24,960 in the same year.
 Improperly loaded and operated forklifts are responsible for both injury-causing and deadly accidents.

 To avoid senseless injury and death, OSHA recommends that every forklift driver receive adequate training before operating a forklift.
 Proper training is essential.

 California employers take a lot of responsibility when forklift accidents happen.
-A forklift accident can lead to devastating injuries and massive losses.
-Its effects can seriously change your life and alter the course of your life for the rest of it.
-If you were injured in a forklift accident, you need the right legal team of California forklift accident lawyers working on your behalf.
+A forklift accident can lead to serious injuries and significant losses.
+Its effects can impact your life and may affect your future.
+If you were injured in a forklift accident, you need qualified legal representation from California forklift accident lawyers working on your behalf.

 Frequently Asked Questions